Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-05-15-creating-debian-package.md

 `Standards-Version` inside `control` is **4.7.0** and the version `debhelper-compat` is **13**.

-However, those changes were not necessary beacuse the base configuration we received from `dh-make-perl` didn't mess this up, but keep in mind that you might have to chage this with other packages.
+However, those changes were not necessary because the base configuration we received from `dh-make-perl` didn't mess this up, but keep in mind that you might have to chage this with other packages.